Huegoxaga/notes/cloud-services/aws.md

 - By default it generates metrics for every 5 mins for free.
 For a enhanced plan, it will generate metrics everything with a fee.
 - Enhanced plan will provides more metrics.
 - It can be used to set rules for auto scaling policy when the values from a certain metric reach certain value.
+- Alarms can be set based on Metrics' states and values.

 ## Lambda